2022 Tipperary county hurling team season: 2022 Munster Senior Cup

 Tipperary started the year by playing in the Munster Senior Cup.

 In their opening game on 8 January they lost to Kerry by 0-14 to 0-17 in Tralee.
 It was Kerry's first ever senior hurling win against Tipperary.

-During the game against Kerry, Willie Connors suffered a serious ankle injury and will miss the remainder of the season.
+During the game against Kerry, Willie Connors suffered a serious ankle injury and missed the remainder of the season.